-This information will help you prepare for your esophageal manometry procedure at Memorial Sloan Kettering (MSK).
+This information will help you get ready for your esophageal manometry procedure at Memorial Sloan Kettering (MSK).

-Esophageal manometry measures the pressure in the esophagus (food pipe).
-This procedure is done to find out why you have symptoms such as difficulty or pain when you swallow or chest pain.
-It is also done before anti-reflux surgery.
-It does not require anesthesia (medication to make you fall asleep).
+Esophageal manometry measures the function of your esophagus (food pipe).
+It’s done to find out why you have symptoms such as difficulty or pain when you swallow or chest pain.
+It’s also done before anti-reflux surgery.
+You don’t need anesthesia (medication to make you fall asleep) for this procedure.

-You may need to stop taking some of your medication before your procedure.
-We have included some common examples below.
 If you take medication to thin your blood, such as to treat blood clots or to prevent a heart attack or stroke, ask the doctor who prescribes it for you when to stop taking it.
-Some examples are aspirin, warfarin (Coumadin®), dalteparin (Fragmin®), heparin, tinzaparin (Innohep®), enoxaparin (Lovenox®), clopidogrel (Plavix®), and cilostazol (Pletal®).Back to top
+Some examples of blood thinners are listed below.

 3 Days Before Your Procedure

-A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
-If your procedure is scheduled for a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+A staff member from the Admitting Office will call you after 11:00 am the day before your procedure.
+They will tell you what time you should arrive at the hospital for your procedure.
+If your procedure is scheduled for a Monday, they will call you on the Friday before.
+If you don’t get a call by 7:00 pm, please call 212-639-5014.

 If you need to cancel your procedure for any reason, please call the doctor who scheduled it for you.